Signs and Symptoms of Becker

 American Academy of Pediatrics (AAP) – Physical Developmental Delays: What To Look For tool

 Parents are usually the first to recognize that their child’s walking/crawling/running “isn’t quite right” or is “not quite the same as their first child/friend’s child.”
-Often parents bring these concerns to the attention of their child’s doctor or other healthcare provider, only to find that no one else is not overly concerned.
+Often parents bring these concerns to the attention of their child’s doctor or other healthcare provider only to find that their clinician does not see the difference that the parents noticed.

 The American Academy of Pediatrics (AAP) recognizes that parents are the best people to listen to when it comes to developmental concerns.
-In order to address these concerns, the AAP has developed a tool, with input from Parent Project Muscular Dystrophy, to help parents determine whether they should be concerned at this time and how to follow up on their child’s progress.
+In order to address these concerns, the AAP has developed a tool, with input from Parent Project Muscular Dystrophy, to help parents determine whether anything needs attention at this time and how to follow up on their child’s progress.
 Please use this tool if you are concerned about your child’s physical developmental delays.

 ChildMuscleWeakness.org

 Primary care providers (pediatricians, nurse practitioners, family practice providers, etc.) care for hundreds of children and families within their practice, and there are hundreds of different diagnoses that they are presented with every week.
-In order to help these providers more easily recognize neuromuscular disorders, and to enable a quicker and earlier diagnosis, PPMD worked to develop ChildMuscleWeakness.org, a site developed for professionals to use to learn about the early identification of muscle weakness, view a motor surveillance tool, and download a screening and referral algorithm.
+In order to help these providers more easily recognize neuromuscular disorders and to enable a quicker and earlier diagnosis, PPMD worked to develop ChildMuscleWeakness.org as a resource for professionals to support early identification of muscle weakness, including a motor surveillance tool and downloadable screening and referral algorithm.
 Please be sure that your primary care providers are aware of this tool.

-How can I be sure if my child has Becker?
+How can I be sure if I/my child has Becker?

 Having an accurate, timely diagnosis is a critical aspect of care.
 There are reliable tests to help confirm a diagnosis of a person with Becker.
 Learn more about how Becker is diagnosed.